 Low odds betting = Hidden loss

 There are lots of criterion of professional betting and one of the most important criteria is to choose the very best odds all over the internet.
 Is it really important as much as they said?
 To know it better, please go on reading.

 # I live in a country where betting had not been allowed before the government established a local bookmaker.
 We all know that local bookmakers offer very low odds and most of them don't allow single betting.
-Only accumulators or combos.
 Anyway, we suppose they offer single bets too.
 Below, I use their official odds from two bookmakers.
 One of them is from my local bookmaker and the other one is from an online bookmaker.

 Local Bookmaker Offers:

 CSKA MOSCOW v G. RANGERS 1.8 3.0 3.25

 PAOK v MAC.
 TEL AVIV 1.4 3.3 5.5